Lucky Bamboo (Dracaena sanderiana) Indoor Care, Propagation and Common Problems

 Dracaena sanderiana Problems

-Lucky Bamboo (Dracaena sanderiana) problems include brown leaf tips and edges, yellow leaves, leaf spots, plant death, pests and diseases among others.
+Lucky Bamboo (Dracaena sanderiana) problems include brown leaf tips and edges, yellow leaves, leaf spots, plant dying, pests and diseases among others.
 Keep reading for more on these problems and how to fix them.

 Pests